 13 Minutes of Larry Bird Abusing Defenders With Post Moves

-How do you want it: spin move, turn around jumper, jump hook, dunk, left hand or right hand layup?
+How do you want it: spin move, turn around jumper, jump hook, dunk, left hand or right-hand layup?

-You are probably think I’m overrating him right now.
+You are probably thinking I’m overrating him right now.
 And the next thing I’m going to say is he’s a better small forward than LeBron.
 Don’t worry, I’m not going to say it (out loud).

 Besides being everything mentioned above, Bird was also a great rebounder and an underrated playmaker, who could handle the ball and play D better than YouTube videos will show you.
 Another aspect of his game lost among countless YouTube videos of him hitting jumpers to non hip-hop music is his post-up game was better than 99% of the current league.
 Thankfully, BasketballJones48021 complied a 13-minute montage (above) of Bird showing he was just as deadly with his back to the basket as he was facing it.

 And here’s some post up tips from Bird and the great Kevin McHale, who Charles Barkley said was the toughest player he ever had to guard.